 Being rated so highly in the world rankings for the last 50 years, is an indication to the courses’ quality and architecture.

-Woodhall Spa's Hotchkin course was described as "one of golf's supreme shotmaking tests" as it was named the 54th best course in the world in Golf magazine's benchmark ranking.
+Woodhall Spa's Hotchkin course was described as "one of golf's supreme shot making tests" as it was named the 61st best course in the world in Golf magazine's benchmark ranking.

-The Hotchkin rose 12 places from its position two years ago in the American publication's 2020-21 list of the greatest courses in the world.
+The Hotchkin rose three places from its position two years ago in the American publication's 2023-24 list of the greatest courses in the world.

-The headline rise is vindication of the club's decision to engage feted architect Tom Doak to renovate the heathland masterpiece over the course of three years.
+The headline rise is vindication of the club's decision to engage feted architect Tom Doak to renovate the heathland masterpiece over the course of seven years.

-The Lincolnshire course's significant jump placed it ahead of some of the most iconic and alluring names in the game; Ballyneal, Kiawah Island (Ocean), Cape Wickham, Royal Lytham, Sawgrass, Whistling Straits, Bandon Dunes, Cabot Links, Bandon Trails, Barnbougle (Lost Farm) and Royal Melbourne (East) were all ranked below the Hotchkin.
+The Lincolnshire course's jump placed it ahead of some of the most iconic and alluring names in the game; Bethpage Black, Kiawah Island (Ocean), Baltusrol, Royal Lytham, Oak Hill, Whistling Straits, Bandon Dunes, Peachtree, Royal Troon, Kingsbarns and Winged Foot were all ranked below the Hotchkin.

-The Hotchkin was one of 30 courses from Britain and Ireland, with only 15 rated better than it.
-There was one additional entry from mainland Europe, making the Hotchkin the 16th best course in the whole of the continent.
+The Hotchkin was one of 30 courses from Britain and Ireland, with only 17 rated better than it.

-In ranking the course at No.54, Golf's new architecture editor - the highly-respected Ran Morrisset - said: "Harry Vardon left us much more than six Open wins and a grip.
+In ranking the course at No.61, Golf's new architecture editor - the highly respected Ran Morrissett - said: "Harry Vardon left us much more than six Open wins and a grip.
 Woodhall Spa is his design legacy, an intriguing heathland/inland links blend, an oasis of tumbling terrain amid the surrounding flat fenland of Lincolnshire.